 - To apply a series of digital tools / computational methods to create speculative identifications between different records within the test dataset.
 Among the computation methods to be trialled are:

 - Named entity recognition to determine which items in the catalogue text map to proper names, such as people or places.

 - Named entity linking to recognise and disambiguate named entities to relevant knowledge bases.

 - Machine learning to construct classifiers and cluster similar and related content.

 - A range of existing reconciliation tools and services to establish relationships and associated confidence levels for links.

-- To work on successively larger and varied datasets as the project proceeds in three stages, starting with Science Museum Group Collection records, then adding those of the V&A, then those of several major heritage collections.
+- To work on successively larger and varied datasets as the project proceeds in three stages, starting with Science Museum Group Collection records, then adding those of the V&A.

 - At every stage to hold focused workshops for groups relevant to each of the project's phase, including a hackathon towards the end of the project.

 - To write a report to the AHRC on our findings.